pluriversewtf/coordination_stories/README.md

 This is a repo that will be collecting on short stories about coordination failure.
 Which we then hope to publish as a beautfully designed printbook at ETHDenver 2023.

 Hopes for these stories:
-- This will be a handbook of coordination failures that increases the resolution of Moloch in general.
+- This will be a handbook of coordination failures ([Moloch](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/)) that increases the resolution of the problem in general.
 - We want to build a [pluriverse](https://pluriverse.wtf/) of stories.
     - A diversity of stories from hyperlocal to global (gloabl north to global south, digital and physical).
     - Spanning public goods, tragedy of the commons, multipolar traps… but we should avoid generalization and emphasize real world example of Moloch manifestations